Music

 Our booking fees cover the cost of providing ticketing services and software.
 We don't charge this to make a profit, but it contributes to our overheads as a charity.

-Hedera began during the pandemic as the five musicians began meeting informally to play tunes around winter bonfires.
-They discovered a shared love of listening deeply, playing slowly, and finding new ways to support each other musically.
-Over time, the ensemble has evolved into something more structured, but still retains the intimacy and gentle conviviality of its beginnings.
+In 2020, the five musicians began meeting informally to play tunes around winter bonfires, limited to a small gathering due to the ‘Rule of Six’ pandemic measures.
+They discovered a shared love of deep listening, slow playing and improvisation as they taught each other tunes from different traditions.
+Over time, the ensemble has evolved into something more structured, but still retains the intimacy and conviviality of its beginnings.

 “Dramatic & deftly played…”